zwxandy/Awesome-Efficient-CoT-Reasoning-Summary/README.md

 # Awesome-Efficient-CoT-Reasoning-Summary

-🔥 Chain-of-thought (CoT) has become a crucial technique for accurate LLM reasoning!
+🔥 Chain-of-thought (CoT) has become a crucial technique for accurate and explainable LLM reasoning!

-✅ Many research efforts have been made to generate longer and more detailed thoughts before generating the final answer.
+✅ Many research efforts have been made to generate longer and more detailed thoughts before generating the final answer (the figure below shows the simple evidence of CoT lengthening).

-❓ How to efficiently and effectively compress the CoTs or directly generate concise CoTs while maintaining the reasoning performance is an important topic!
+❓ How to efficiently and effectively compress the CoTs or directly generate concise CoTs during inference while maintaining the reasoning performance is an important topic!

+👀 In this repo, I track the hotspots of efficient CoT reasoning, and more importantly, I also summarize the main contribution or method of these works.

+😊 If I leave out any important papers, please let me know and I will include them as soon as possible.
+I will actively maintain the repo for our brainstorming in this field.

 ![image](https://github.com/zwxandy/Efficient-CoT-Reasoning/blob/main/long_cot.png)

-**Content**
+## Content
 * [Prompting-guided CoT Compression](#prompting-guided-cot-compression)
 * [Latent-space CoT Reasoning](#latent-space-cot-reasoning)
 * [Training-internized CoT Compression](#training-internized-cot-compression)